 Once the courts are completely coated, we apply a heavily textured white line paint the defines the playing surface and completes the playing surface after which time we re-install the net posts & nets.

-One of the trends are see is court conversions.
+One of the trends we are seeing is court conversions.
 This can be done in many ways by taking an under-utilized tennis or basketball court and either adding blended lines to the court and using portable nets or by completely converting a court by installing permanent net posts and nets and making them pickleball only.

 The recommended minimum size needed for one pickleball court is 30’ wide x 60’ long.
-Having said that slight variations are acceptable.
+Having said that, slight variations are acceptable.
 Theoretically you can fit 4 pickleball courts on a standard tennis court conversion.

 One of the other considerations will be fencing when doing single or multiple courts.
 Since pickleballs have limited travel velocity due to their weight and aerodynamics, a single court in any area may not need a fence.
 A converted court or multiple courts may require divider fencing for optimal safety.